-Unfortunately, rather than being a time of joy, the holiday season for some can cause excess worrying, evoke additional loneliness, raise stress levels, exacerbate negative behavior patterns, and bring up unique challenges.
+I feel guilty writing that: “getting through the holidays.”
+I’ve done an excellent job this year of scheduling events that will force my brain to appreciate the magic of Unfortunately, rather than being a time of joy, the holiday season for some can cause excess worrying, evoke additional loneliness, raise stress levels, exacerbate negative behavior patterns, and bring up unique challenges.
 As the year ends, there can be feelings of regret for past decisions, memories of old hurts, or feelings of being overwhelmed.
-It is important to remember to intentionally manage emotional challenges that come up.
+It is important to remember to intentionally manage the emotional challenges that come up.

 While the positive aspects of the holiday season are many, especially the opportunity to connect and engage with friends and family, it is, as we know, not always a perfect story.
 Pressures can mount with any combination of stresses such as extra financial burden, having to face or handle complex relationships, or scheduling challenges all particular to the holiday season.

-Sometimes external pressures create undue stress on intimate relationships and it becomes difficult to prevent irritation, bickering, disagreements, or longer standing resentment from flaring up.
+Sometimes external pressures create undue stress on intimate relationships and it becomes difficult to prevent irritation, bickering, disagreements, or longer standing resentment from flaring up Getting through the Holidays.

-Tips to lower stress and keep it positive through the holidays:
+Tips to lower stress and keep it positive Getting through the Holidays

 Don’t do it alone: